The eT program

 The eT collaboration

-eT is primarily developed by research groups at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway, Scuola Normale Superiore (SNS) in Pisa, Italy, and the Technical University of Denmark (DTU) in Copenhagen, Denmark.
+eT is primarily developed by research groups at the Norwegian University of Science and Technology in Trondheim, Norway, Scuola Normale Superiore in Pisa, Italy, the Technical University of Denmark in Copenhagen, Denmark and the Univerity of Perugia in Perugia, Italy.

 Coordinator